Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 There was a strained silence as the board filled up with desperate pleas for life and limb that they were entirely powerless to answer.
 Powell gripped the edge of a table so hard that it creaked and bent as, one by one, the distress calls began to cut out.

-“...They played us,” he growled.
-“They *fookin’* played us.”
+"...They played us," he growled.
+"They *fookin’* played us."

 There was nothing they could do.